-8 edtech investors talk reskilling, digital universities, ISAs and other post-pandemic trends – TechCrunch
+8 edtech investors talk re-skilling, digital universities, ISAs and other post-pandemic trends – TechCrunch

 - David Eichler, TCV

-- Rebecca Kaden, USV
+- Rebecca Kaden, Union Square Ventures

-- Jomayra Herrera, Cowboy VC
+- Jomayra Herrera, Cowboy Ventures

 Investors differed on which subcategories benefitted the most, but it’s clear that the pandemic didn’t lift up the entirety of the edtech space.
 One investor noted that the pandemic made them even less interested in ISAs, while other venture capitalists noted how valuable the financing instrument is now, more than ever before.

-We got into some of the big themes that have risen in the past few months: online learning, re-skilling, ISAs, virtual universities, and where each investor draws their line around these categories.
+We got into some of the big themes that have risen in the past few months: online learning, re-skilling, ISAs, virtual universities and where each investor draws their line around these categories.

 A common theme throughout the commentary now is that the opportunity presented by coronavirus is not being met with complacency, but instead a push to grow better.
 Investors talked about innovation needs to account for childcare, cost, digital infrastructure, and the addressable population, pandemic or not.